hapijs/hapi/docs/Reference.md

 Registers an authentication strategy where:

 - `name` - is the strategy name (`'default'` is automatically assigned if a single strategy is registered via the server `auth` config).
 - `options` - required strategy options.
-Each scheme comes with its own set of required options, in addition to the options sharedby all schemes:
+Each scheme comes with its own set of required options, in addition to the options shared by all schemes:
     - `scheme` - (required, except when `implementation` is used) the built-in scheme name.
 Available values:
         - `'basic'` - [HTTP Basic authentication](#basic-authentication) ([RFC 2617](http://tools.ietf.org/html/rfc2617))
         - `'cookie'` - [cookie authentication](#cookie-authentication)